Community Programs

 Community Presentations

 We are happy to provide a short (30 - 60 minutes) presentation to your group.
-To inquire about an educator from Friends of the ACFL visiting your group, please reach out to our Community Programs Coordinator at ellie@friendsoftheacfl.org.
+To inquire about an educator from Friends of the ACFL visiting your group, please reach out to our Community & Youth Programs Manager at ellie@friendsoftheacfl.org.